Sexually transmitted infections

 Antibiotic treatment of Mycoplasma genitalium infection

-An overview of the recently published management guideline for this sexually transmitted infection in men and women.
+An overview of the 2018 guideline for management of this sexually transmitted infection in men and women.

 Source: Thomas Deerinck, NCMIR / SciencePhotoLibrary

 Mycoplasma genitalium infection can be associated with clinical disease in men and women.
-However, the challenge of correctly identifying it, along with widespread overuse of single-dose azithromycin 1g for non-specific genital infections, has resulted in subtherapeutic selection pressures driving macrolide resistance.
+However, the challenge of correctly identifying it, alongside widespread overuse of single-dose azithromycin 1g for non-specific genital infections, has resulted in subtherapeutic selection pressures driving macrolide resistance.

-It is vital that all healthcare professionals who may be involved in sexually transmitted infection (STI) detection and treatment understand the features of M. genitalium infection and how to manage it.
-This article discusses the 2018 guidelines from the British Association for Sexual Health and HIV (BASHH) about diagnosing and treating M. genitalium infection.
+It is vital that all healthcare professionals who may be involved in the detection and treatment of sexually transmitted infections (STIs) understand the features of M. genitalium infection and how to manage it.
+This article discusses the 2018 guidelines from the British Association for Sexual Health and HIV (BASHH) on diagnosing and treating M. genitalium infection.

 What is M. genitalium?

 This pathogen is a bacterium of the Mollicutes class, which is able to invade, adhere to and colonise the urethra and genital tract through sexual contact.
 At 580 kilobases, it has the smallest genome of any known bacterium.

 The UK prevalence of M. genitalium infection is around 1.2% for men and 1.3% for women, with peak prevalence at ages 25–34 years and 16–19 years, respectively.
 Black men are also disproportionately affected.
 For both men and women, unprotected sex and higher numbers of new and total partners are strongly associated with an increased risk of M. genitalium infection.